simonemiglietta/kata-1brc/README.md

 |------------|----------|-----------------|-----------|-------------|
 | ScriptName | Italiano | Placeholder row | Tanto     | Poco        |

 Each script is evaluated by the shell command `/usr/bin/time -f "%E %M" <command>`.
+Pay attention: you have to use the `time` linux program, not the shell command!